HiranoKohta/mirror-jellyfin-plugins-repo/README.md

 ================================================

-Collection 3rd-Party Plugin Repositories with  Plugins in GitHubMirror
+3rd-Party Plugin Repositories with  Plugins in GitHubMirror

 mirror-all-3rd-party-plugin.json